paveluxd/b-brg/notes.md

 - Added three classes.
 Guardian, Crusader and Wanderer, each with their unique starting items, stats and position on the tree.
 - Bow action charges reuced from 60 to 40.
 - Item action now roll random values.
+- New passives for all classes added to the game.

 **To-do ideas**
 - Bosses at the end of the stage.